MatheusBaldi/js-tdd-spotify-wrapper/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
-  ** THIS PROJECT IS A LESSON FROM THE COURSE [JS com TDD na Prática](https://www.udemy.com/course/js-com-tdd-na-pratica/).
-EVEN THIS README.md IS PART OF THE LESSONS, SO I AM NOT THE REAL AUTHOR**
+  **THIS PROJECT IS A LESSON FROM THE COURSE [JS com TDD na Prática](https://www.udemy.com/course/js-com-tdd-na-pratica/).
+EVEN THIS README.md IS PART OF THE LESSONS.**

 | ![Matheus Baldi](https://avatars3.githubusercontent.com/u/35942928?s=150)|
 |:---------------------:|